 Figures from the RIVM and CBS show that the number of smokers among young people, aged between 20 and 24, remains high.

-The Trimbos Institute, the knowledge centre on tobacco, drugs, alcohol and mental health, remarked that the number of youth who smoke has not decreased, as reported by NOS.
+The Trimbos Institute, the knowledge centre on tobacco, drugs, alcohol and mental health, remarked that the number of youth who smoke has not decreased, as reported by the NOS.

 Marc Wilmsen from the Institute expressed his concern over young adults smoking.
 “It is especially important for this group to stop smoking because tobacco addiction continues to develop during this period.
 The longer they smoke, the more difficult it is to get rid of it again.”